cat-haines/cathaines.com/_posts/2016-03-26-tracking-travis-ci-builds-with-a-photon.md

   -d arg=off
 ```

-*NOTE:* You'll need to replace `$PARTICLE_DEVICE_ID` and `$PARTICLE_TOKEN` with your Device ID and Particle API Token (or better yet, `export` the values as environment variables).
+**NOTE:** *You'll need to replace `$PARTICLE_DEVICE_ID` and `$PARTICLE_TOKEN` with your Device ID and Particle API Token (or better yet, `export` the values as environment variables).*

 ## Meanwhile, in Travis CI...

 With our Particle running the above code, creating a Travis CI integration becomes incredibly simple.
-All we need to do is make the same cURL requsts we did above at specific times during the build lifecycle.
+All we're going to do is make the same `cURL` requsts we did above, but at specific times throughout the build lifecycle.

 The first thing we'll need to do is add our API Token and Device ID to the `.travis.yml` file.
-Since this is sensitive information, we're going to use Travis' `encrypt` function:
+Since this is sensitive information, we'll want to make use of Travis' `encrypt` function:

 ```bash
 travis encrypt PARTICLE_DEVICE_ID="your_device_id" --add env.global